netreplica/nrx/README.md

 # Latest capabilities added

-The last release adds the following capabilities:
+The latest release has a significant set of the new capabilities:
-* User-defined output formats using Jinja2 templates via `formats.yaml` file
+* Ability to create new output formats without a need for **nrx** code changes
-* Mapping between NetBox platform values and node parameters via [`platform_map.yaml` file](docs/platform_map.md)
+* Mapping between NetBox platform values and node parameters via [`platform_map.yaml`](docs/platform_map.md) file
-* Configuration directory at `$HOME/.nr` with a way to initialize it via `--init` argument
+* `$HOME/.nr` configuration directory with automatic initialization using `--init` argument

 Find detailed release notes on the [Releases page](https://github.com/netreplica/nrx/releases).